sagost/Video_UAV_Tracker-3D/README.md

 INSTRUCTION:

+ATTENTION: 3D IS NOT TESTED ON WINDOWS PLATFORM
+- Pixel value query need a .npz archive containing one array data for every frame, it must be named as 'VideoFile.npz' and be in the same folder of 'VideoFile.mp4'
 - for 3d options install numpy,panda3d and pypng python3 modules
 - Download all files from https://github.com/sagost/Video_UAV_Tracker-3D/Video_UAV_Tracker/FFMPEG and copy them in your Video_Uav_Tracker/FFMPEG folder